la2050/archive/_projects/2016/grassroots-training-for-health-combating-obesity-one-community-at-a-time.md

   - Publicity/awareness
   - 'Community outreach '
   - Quality improvement research
+project_description: >-
+  an affordable exercise program for a “community.”
+The “community” will be a group of people who assemble on a regular basis for a common goal/interest in a predefined structure or building.
+The Grassroots Training for Health and Academy of Strength/Sport will provide the exercise equipment and group classes along with a train-the-trainer program for the purpose of the Community to maintain an exercise program independently.
 project_impact: '["Self-sufficiency","Obesity","Resilient communities"]'
 project_proposal_best_place: >-
   The Grassroots Training for Health project will help make LA a great place to